kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Personalization

-Offers match preferences.
+Offers match preferences
-Timing matches behavior.
+Timing matches behavior
 Relevance improves response

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.